subhijag/exoplanets/README.md

 # exoplanets
 I used Python in Google Colab to analyze real exoplanet data.
 I visualized the relationship between orbital period and planet mass using logarithmic scales, and also analyzed how different detection methods compare.
+I also added another exoplanets rep with the habitable planets.